-- A. For admission to the JROTC program: - 1.
-Students who do not have a JROTC program offered at their designated school are eligible to apply. - 2.
-Applications from in-county students must be received by the established deadline. - 3.
-Students who transfer into the school system during the school year or during the summer months and were not in a JROTC program, may apply by the established deadline for the following school year. - 4.
-Students who transfer into the school system during the summer months, or during the school year and were in a JROTC program, are eligible to apply if a favorable recommendation is received from the previous JROTC instructor and space is available in the program to which the student is applying.

-5. Exceptions may be made if the JROTC program is at risk for being eliminated due to low enrollment.
+- A. Students whose designated school offers a JROTC program are eligible to enroll in the JROTC program at their designated school.
+Students who do not have a JROTC program offered at their designated school are eligible to apply to any JROTC program of interest. - B. Applications must be received by the established deadlines. - C. Students who transfer into the school system during the school year or during the summer months and were not in a JROTC program, may apply by the established deadline for the following school year. - D. Students who transfer into the school system during the summer months, or during the school year and were in a JROTC program, are eligible to apply if a favorable recommendation is received from the previous JROTC instructor and space is available in the program to which the student is applying. - E. Decisions regarding acceptance into the JROTC program and school placement are made by the program leader and administrative staff at each school. - F. Exceptions may be made if the JROTC program is at risk for being eliminated due to low enrollment.

-VII.
+VIII.
 Administrative Placements into a Programmatic Initiative Specified by the Superintendent